Contract Structure and Risk Aversion in Longevity Risk Transfers: Model Setting

+for all $t$ and both contract types, where $\delta_L$ is a predetermined positive value that ensures the risk loading is larger in later years of the contract.
+Given the specification in Equation~\eqref{eq:loading}, selecting the $T$-dimensional risk loading $\tilde{\eta}_{t\in\{1,...,T\}}$ simplifies to choosing a single parameter $\eta$.}

 It is worth noting that both contract types share the same maturity date, $T$ .
 The terms `static' and `dynamic' are used to describe the structural difference in the scope of risk coverage.
 The constant hedge ratio and predetermined fixed payments make hedging costs of static contracts completely known from the outset.
-This provides long-term, \textit{ high-risk coverage} throughout the contract duration.
-In contrast, since the hedge ratio and fixed payment are periodically updated, dynamic contracts address longevity risk only for the upcoming year rather than the entire remaining contract duration.
-In this sense, like a series of one-year forwards, dynamic contracts offer \textit{low-risk coverage}.
+This provides long-term, \textit{ high-risk coverage} throughout the contract duration. {In contrast, since the hedge ratio and fixed payment are periodically updated, dynamic contracts primarily hedge next year’s cash flow rather than the entire remaining horizon.} In this sense, like a series of one-year forwards, dynamic contracts offer \textit{low-risk coverage}.
+With these contract specifications in place, we next formulate the Stackelberg game that determines the equilibrium hedge ratios and risk loadings.

-In real-world reinsurance markets, static contracts are the \textit{dominant} form of longevity risk transfer (typically in the form of longevity swaps and reinsurance transactions), while dynamic contracts are rarely used.
-However, dynamic contracts have garnered considerable attention in the academic literature on longevity risk management \citep[see, for example,][]{wong2017managing,wang2023time}.
-Furthermore, a significant body of literature exists on dynamic contracts within the broader context of optimal insurance; see, for example, \cite{chen2021optimal, ghili2024optimal, baradel2024optimal} for some recent works on dynamic contracts in risk sharing, health insurance, and catastrophe bonds.
-Therefore, one of the main objectives of this paper is to compare these two contract types.
-For a more comprehensive understanding, we analyze the welfare implications for both buyers and sellers.

-We find that the performance of these contracts varies markedly with the risk aversion of the two parties.
-Specifically, when the buyer exhibits higher risk aversion than the seller, static contracts are preferred due to their alignment with the long-term hedging needs inherent in longevity risk.
-Conversely, when the seller displays higher risk aversion, dynamic contracts emerge as the more favorable option.
-This is because when the seller has high risk aversion, she is reluctant to offer long-term, higher-coverage contracts.
-Meanwhile, demand is low from less risk-averse buyers.